priyankachandima-git/todomvc_cypress/README.md

 # ToDOMVC Automation Framework

-This project is an automation framework built to test the ToDOMVC website using Cypress.io and JavaScript.
+This project is an automation framework built to test the [ToDOMVC Website](https://todomvc.com/examples/react/dist/) using Cypress.io and JavaScript.
 The framework provides a robust testing infrastructure to ensure the functionality and stability of the ToDOMVC application.

 ## Tech Stack